Vladyslav-K/figma-to-ai-json/README.md

 ### Step 4: Export

 Click **Export JSON** button, then:
-- **Copy to Clipboard** — for pasting directly into Claude
+- **Copy to Clipboard** — for pasting directly into AI chat
 - **Download JSON** — to save as a file

-### Step 5: Generate code with Claude
+### Step 5: Generate code with AI

-Paste the JSON into Claude with a prompt like:
+Paste the JSON into your preferred AI assistant (Claude, ChatGPT, Gemini, etc.) with a prompt like:

 ```
 Here's a Figma export in JSON format.
 Please generate a React component